 More About Sleep Apnea

-Sleep apnea is a result of blocked nasal and throat airways and can happen a couple times a night to hundreds of times a night.
-Yoga can help to reduce the symptoms of sleep apnea because yoga breathing exercises help to strengthen, tone, and open the upper airway muscles, and can significantly reduce stress and calm the mind, which can lead to better overall life quality.
+Sleep apnea is a result of blocked nasal and throat airways and can happen a couple of times a night to hundreds of times a night.
+In general, exercise is known to help improve sleep apnea.
+More specifically, yoga can help to reduce the symptoms of sleep apnea because yoga breathing exercises help to strengthen, tone, and open the upper airway muscles, and can significantly reduce stress and calm the mind, which can lead to better overall life quality.

-Let’s point out the obvious here, though.
-Yoga itself cannot cure sleep disorders, but it can definitely help.
-We are not medical professionals here at the Slumber Yard, we are merely trying to provide you the tools to sleep better at night, including giving you some great mattress reviews.
+To be clear, yoga itself cannot cure sleep disorders, but it can definitely help.
+This post does not serve as medical advice, we trying to provide you the tools to sleep better at night.

 Yoga Poses for Sleep Apnea